-- 1. If you are planning to add only one host to the cluster, continue to step 5 that provide information on how to enabled pool HA. - If you are planning to add multiple hosts simultaneously, choose one of the hosts to be the master host. - 3.
+1. If you want to add only one host to the cluster, continue to step 5 that provide information on how to enabled pool HA.

+- 2. If you want to add multiple hosts simultaneously, choose one of the hosts to be the master host. - 3.
 Join all the other slave hosts to the master host:

-'''

-xe pool-join master-address=<masterhost ipaddress> master-username=<username> masterpassword=<password>
+xe pool-join master-address=<masterhost ipaddress> master-username=<username> masterpassword=<password> xe host-list

-'''